sunz1e/gogogo/Notes.md

 ```
 - Pointer receivers.
 You define the pointer receiver when you want to mutate the receiver inside your method.
 - this is because the method operates on the copy of he receiver.
-So actually change the receievr you should operate on a pointer to the receiver type.
+So actually change the receiver you should operate on a pointer to the receiver type.
+- method and functions which take pointers. when you create a function which takes a pointer argument you always need to pass pointer to the method call.
+But when you create a method with pointer receiver.
+You will call the method on the type's value the receiver pointers gets injected into the method call automatically. for example for `func (v *Vertex) Scale(f float64)`, `v.Scale(5)` is same as `(&v).Scale(5)` and we don't need to do it.
+Go handles it